-- Wishard Foundation George H. Rawls, M.D.
-Scholarship Dinner Committee, Member
+Past Member of Wishard Foundation George H. Rawls, M.D.
+Scholarship Dinner Committee,

-- Scholarship Committee for Indiana Healthcare Association, Member
+Past Member of Scholarship Committee for Indiana Healthcare Association, Member,

 - Represented landowner alleged to have breached duty to invitee to prevent criminal acts of third parties, in which Indiana Supreme Court affirmed grant of summary judgment in favor of landowner, on the grounds landowner did not breach duty to take reasonable steps to prevent foreseeable criminal acts against invitees: L.W. v.
-Western Golf Ass’n., 712 N.E.2d 983, 136 Ed.
-Law Rep. 538 (Ind.
-1999).
+Western Golf Ass’n., 712 N.E.2d 983 (Ind.
+1999)